Nearly 90% of Charleston homes, businesses vulnerable to storm surge, flooding damage study shows

 During a committee meeting on Thursday night, a more than one hundred page report was presented with findings from the survey.

+“To be able to help us fully understand where the hazards are, what the vulnerabilities are, what the risk is,” was the impetus for the study, says Chief Resiliency Officer for the City of Charleston Mark Wilbert.

-City leaders will take the findings to make improvements hoping to mitigate impacts from flooding, sea level rise, earthquakes and other dangerous natural disasters.
+City leaders will use the findings to make improvements, hoping to mitigate impacts from flooding, sea level rise, earthquakes, and other dangerous natural disasters.

-For the City of Charleston, Wilbert says city leaders can no longer take a “Business as usual” approach.
+In the City of Charleston, Wilbert says city leaders can no longer take a “business as usual” approach.

 “All of these projects are on-going,” says Wilbert.
-“These are the risks that we are hopefully going to buy down by using the resources that we’re using but this is the path that we’re going to have to go on.”
+“These are the risks that we are hopefully going to [drive] down by using the resources that we’re using, but this is the path that we’re going to have to go on.”

 City leaders plan to review the findings from the risk assessment to make changes moving forward.